Barty and Jabeur's Wimbledon hopes riding on wave of emotion - RFI

 "Well, that match I was really nervous," said Sabalenka.

-"I really wanted to win that match.
-I wasn't staying aggressive.
+"I wasn't staying aggressive.
 I was just, like, trying to put the ball back.

 "Against her, this is something what you shouldn't do.
 If she has the time, then she dictates the game."